 No. Genetics, environment, trauma, biochemical processes and lifestyle are all factors in mental health disorders.

 The links below will take you to NAMI National's conditions pages, where you can find objective, factual information about mental health disorders and their treatment.

-Click here for this frequently-updated directory of community services.
-Maintained by the Boise School District, it provides information regarding various community resources, including:
+Click here for these frequently-updated directories of community services.
+Maintained by the Boise School District, they provide information regarding various community resources, including:

 LIVE BETTER IDAHO

 Live Better Idaho is a free informational resource with links to resources for finances, healthcare, food/nutrition, veterans, child care, family services and work/education.
 The website asks for your age, household members' ages, gross monthly income -- no name, phone or email required.